chevalvert/ppmm-builder/docs/style.md

 ## Rendering features label

 A `label` object can be declared inside a style to define label rendering.
-Use the `__property` key to define which `feature.properties` will be used as a value for the label.
+Like `selector`, the `value` key is evaled with the feature context so that you can use its properties as a label value.

 Note that custom font will need to be installed on your system as this module does not handle font file registration yet.